Horvat scores in overtime as Canucks beat Blackhawks 3-2

 The Canucks responded with two in the second.
 Edler tied it at 1 when he drove a power-play slap shot by a screened Crawford 53 seconds into the period, and Granlund swept in a rebound at 6:22.

 Elias Pettersson picked up an assist on Granlund’s 10th goal for his 61st point, snapping a tie with Pavel Bure and Ivan Hlinka for the franchise rookie record.
+Pettersson was selected by Vancouver with the fifth-overall pick when the draft was held in Chicago in 2017.

+“It’s special that I broke the record where it all started pretty much,” he said.
+“It’s a cool (feeling).”

 NOTES: Blackhawks F Drake Caggiula missed his eighth consecutive game after he sustained a concussion against Anaheim on Feb.
-27. “He’s in the protocol,” coach Jeremy Colliton said, “and certainly we’re not in the area that we’re worried about him being done for the season.” … The Canucks improved to 10-9-1 in back-to-backs so far this season. … Former Chicago White Sox slugger Jim Thome was honored after he was inducted into the Baseball Hall of Fame last summer.
+27. “He’s in the protocol,” coach Jeremy Colliton said, “and certainly we’re not in the area that we’re worried about him being done for the season.” … The Canucks improved to 10-9-1 in back-to-backs this season. … Former Chicago White Sox slugger Jim Thome was honored after he was inducted into the Baseball Hall of Fame last summer.
 Thome got a big ovation when he went out to center ice for a ceremonial puck drop.
-The Blackhawks also observed a moment of silence for Thome’s father, Chuck, who passed away last weekend.
+The Blackhawks also observed a moment of silence for Thome’s father, Chuck, who died last weekend.

 UP NEXT